davewalker60/pmdup/pages/camp-history.md

 search: include
 ---

-<span style="color:red">This page could use some love.
-I've sent this to Bernie asking if he wants to contribute to it.</span>

 Since 2001, we've been dancing each winter in Puerto Morelos.

 In both 1999 and 2000, Bernie and Adrianna Heideman visited Puerto Morelos with the thought of having a retreat there.
 In 2001, the thought became a reality.